Chapter 3 of 9

 "When can we schedule a pilot?"

-Translation: "I'm willing to invest time, money, or reputation."
+Translation: "I'm willing to invest time, money, or reputation.
+This matters enough to me that I'll take action."

 The Fitzpatrick Test for Compliments

 When you hear a compliment, mentally translate it: "That's nice, but you've just learned nothing."
 Then redirect: "Thanks!
-But help me understand—when's the last time you actually dealt with this problem, and what did you do?"
+But help me understand -- when's the last time you actually dealt with this problem, and what did you do?"
+This pivots the conversation back to past behavior and concrete specifics, where the real insights live.

 Jobs to Be Done: What Are They Really Hiring?

 Customers don't buy products.
 They hire products to do a job.
-Understanding the job—not the product category—is the key to real insights.
+Understanding the job -- not the product category -- is the key to real insights.
+The Jobs to Be Done (JTBD) framework, pioneered by Clayton Christensen at Harvard Business School, is one of the most powerful lenses for understanding customer behavior during validation.

 The Famous Milkshake Example